harvard-library/STLee-blacklight/README.md

 Contains miscellaneous helper functions.
 One of which is 'generate_twitter_meta_tags' callled in [app/views/layouts/blacklight.html.erb](app/views/layouts/blacklight.html.erb).
 As its name implies, it will generate twitter meta tags in order for this balcklight instance to correctly be hyperlinked on a twitter post.
 This function will also dynamically link in the meta tags a corresponding thumbnail according to whether the current page is one about a still image content.
 This thumbnail is either the still image itself, or the first page in the case of multiple pages content.

+This also contains all the main functions used in order to generate the html elements related to the metadata crowdsourcing feature.
+Namely the function `generate_metadata_crowdsourcing_elems` which if its arguments match the crowdsourcing trigger's requirements (fetched by the helper function `retrieve_crowdsourcing_info_from_drupal_page`) will return the html tag for an "Improve this record" button as well as the html code for the modal containing the crowdsourcing options.
+This function is called in [app/views/catalog/_show_default.html.erb](app/views/catalog/_show_default.html.erb) and its result are stored there.
+Most of the other functions ins application_helper are helper function in order to achieve the metadata crowdsourcing.

 ### [app/helpers/blacklight/facets_helper_behavior.rb](app/helpers/blacklight/facets_helper_behavior.rb)

 Updates to support rendering custom formatted facet counts (e.g. 5.8k instead of 5,800) and custom CSS classes.